Emi0689/ApiNet6/README.md

-This is a CRUD API created in NET 6, with Entity framework Core, SQL Server and run in Azure
+This Product API is a RESTful CRUD API built with .NET 6 and Entity Framework Core, featuring full Swagger documentation.
+It provides endpoints to create, read, update, and delete product data.
+The API is hosted on Azure, making it accessible for testing and integration in real-world scenarios.